TR European Growth Trust

 |Consumer Cyclical||18.24 %|

-Rory Stokes is a Fund Manager of European equities at Janus Henderson Investors, a position he has held since 2015.
+Rory Stokes is a Portfolio Manager of European equities at Janus Henderson Investors, a position he has held since 2015.
 Rory joined Henderson in 2013 as a European equity analyst.
 He worked for Liberum Capital Limited in small- and mid-cap equity sales from 2007 and prior to that held several roles at Credit Suisse.
 He began his career at HOLT Value Associates as a research analyst in 2001.
 Rory graduated with a degree in philosophy, politics, and economics from Oxford University.
 He holds the Chartered Financial Analyst designation and is FCA registered.

 Data provided by Morningstar.